ar3thien/ar3thien.github.io/_posts/2021-02-10-mediaserver.md

 ---
 <br>
 For security reason, we will place this server behind a DMZ.
 I use [OPNSense][opnsense-info] as a firewall.
+My DMZ setup consists of allowing all outbound connections to the internet, but no to the LAN.

 [transmission-info]: https://transmissionbt.com/